> Places to visit in Jerusalem > The Ecce Homo Arch

 The Archaeology of Ecce Homo Arch

-Research conducted in the foundations of the arch in the 19th century provided evidence that the arch is really part of a free-standing structure, a triumphal arch.
-It is now acknowledged by the archaeological community that the arch was really constructed about a century later to the time of Jesus.
-It was probably erected by emperor Hadrian to mark the oppression of the second Jewish revolt, the Bar-Kokhva Revolt.
+Research conducted on the foundations of the arch in the 19th century suggested the arch is part of a free-standing triumphal gate from the first century.
+However, the archaeological community now acknowledges that the Romans constructed the arch only around 130-135 AD.
+It was probably erected by emperor Hadrian to mark the oppression of the second Jewish revolt and restablishing Jerusalem as a pagan city.
 The Arch stood in the middle of a large paved plaza, possibly the new city’s Forum.
-It was part of the Roman re-establishment of Jerusalem as a Pagan city, re-named Aelia Capitolina.

 Visiting Ecce Homo Arch